alwaysdata/documentation/content/accounts/billing/payment-methods.en.md

 This means of payment will be automatically debited the amount due.
 You no longer need to worry about paying for your alwaysdata hosting.

-When you choose a direct debit from your bank account, provide your bank with a [debit authorization](http://static.alwaysdata.com/docs/Prelevement.png).
+When you activate direct debit on your bank account, please provide your bank with a [direct debit authorization form](http://static.alwaysdata.com/docs/Prelevement.png).